rollerworks/search/doc/overview.rst

 For this you can use the FieldAliasResolver (``FieldAliasResolverInterface``) which tries to resolve a field-alias to a real field-name.

-RollerworksSearch comes bundled with three alias-resolver implementations:
+RollerworksSearch comes bundled with three alias-resolvers:

 * Noop: This resolver does nothing and simple returns the original input.
-* Chain: This allows to chain multiple alias-resolvers, the first resolver that returns something else the original input is considered the matching resolver.
+* Chain: This allows to chain multiple alias-resolvers, the first resolver that returns something else than the original input is considered the matching resolver.
 * Array: This resolver uses a simple PHP array for keeping track of aliases.

 .. note::